DisappointedMoose/magento2-dev-docker/README.md

 # Magento 2 Development Environment Docker

 This is my development docker for Magento 2.
-It's mostly build on Bitnami containers and uses PHP-FPM instead of mod_php like most other setups, so the PHP container is easily swappable.
+It's mostly built on Bitnami containers and uses PHP-FPM instead of mod_php like most other setups, so the PHP container is easily swappable.

 I'm not a DevOp a lot of this is build by trial and error.